 For this, you can use a piece of rolled up A4 paper, a straw, or an actual funnel.
 Hold it up to your ear and point the other end at an area you want to isolate.
 This will direct the sound of that area into your ear and partly block the surrounding noise.

 Start with listening to the graphics card, then the power supply, then the motherboard.
 Wherever the coil whine is the loudest, that component is the likely culprit.

 If you are not able to locate the coil whine by ear, you can try swapping out the components that might be causing the issue.
 When you replace the component that is responsible, the high pitched sound should disappear.

 Of course, this does require you to have some spare components at hand.
-Buying an extra video card or power supply can be an expensive solution, unless you are able to return them to the store afterwards.
+Buying an extra graphics card or power supply can be an expensive solution, unless you are able to return them to the store afterwards.